bonitasoft/bonita-project-maven-plugin/README.md

 ## Philosophy

-The Bonita project store is local folder where project dependencies are stored.
-It follows the Maven repository folder layout to be able to match a dependency declared in the `pom.xml` of the project.
-The plugin execution tries to resolved decalred dependencies in the `pom.xml` of the project and when it fails (the dependency cannot be resolved against any provided Maven repository), it searches in the project store for a matching artifact and installs it in the local Maven repository.
+The Bonita project store is a local folder where projects dependencies are stored.
+It follows the Maven repository folders layout to be able to match a dependency declared in the `pom.xml` of the project.
+The plugin execution tries to resolve declared dependencies in the `pom.xml` of the project and if it fails (the dependency cannot be resolved against any provided Maven repositories), it searches in the Project Store for a matching artifact and installs it in the local Maven repository.

 ## Contributing